jessicawyz/tp/docs/DeveloperGuide.md

 * Easier time to track Student’s grades and weaknesses
 * Manage parent’s expectations
 * Easy tracking of payment
-* Logging of Lessons for retrevial in the future
+* Logging of Lessons for retrieval in the future
 * Easily track Exams dates